nairuzabulhul/R3d-Buck3T/README.md

 Official Blog on https://medium.com/r3d-buck3t

-This wiki is a collection of tools and commands for pentesting and red teaming assessments
+This repo is a collection of tools and commands for pentesting and red teaming assessments

 ## Pentestinf/Red Team Wiki Index
 + Web Application Security